MultiSafepay/docs/content/api/reference/checkout-options-object.md

 ----------------
 `alternate.name` | string

-Client-defined ID.
-Used to apply tax settings to items in the [shopping cart](/api/#shopping-cart-items-object) through their `tax_table_selector` attribute.
+The client-defined ID.
+Used to apply tax settings to items in the [shopping cart](/api/#shopping-cart-items-object) through the `tax_table_selector` attribute.

 ----------------
 `alternate.standalone` | boolean